Driy/Active-Polymer-Conformation/README.md

 # Polymer-Conformation-Map
-This project implements analytic relationships between the conformation and the activity profile of polymers.
-It also considers distal Hookean interactions, as well as combinations between Hookean interactions and activity.
+This project is based on analytic relations between the correlation function of the excitations that drive an active polymer, and the conformation of this polymer.
+Using these relations, one can then transform back and forth between polymer conformation and excitation correlation matrix.
+In particular, for any given polymer configuration, characterized by the mean-squared separation $\Delta r^2$ one can extract an apparent exctitation correlation matrix $C$ that leads to such a conformation.